mathmotta/word-navigator/README.md

 Most methods were made with async/await and multithreading.
 It may not be a huge gain at this level of workloads, but the decision was made to increase the application's scalability.

-As a bonus, workloads can be safely cancelled by pressing CTRL+C!
+As a bonus, workloads can be safely cancelled by pressing __CTRL+C__!
 The CancellationToken is triggered and verified between each path iteration.
 Cancelling will dispose the loaded lines and return an empty result.

 ## Test-Driven Development